-The option period is a time for you to do your due diligence, have the property inspected and negotiate any potential repairs.
+The option period is a time for you to do your due diligence, have the property inspected, and negotiate any potential repairs.
 During this time, buyers reserve the unrestricted right to cancel the contract.
-Typically, option periods are between 7 and 10 days.
-The fee can range from $200 and up depending on the asking price and current market conditions.
-In most cases the option fee is credited to the buyer at closing.
+Typically, option periods are between 4 and 8 days.
+The fee can range from $500 - $5000 and up depending on the asking price and current market conditions.
+In most cases, the option fee is credited to the buyer at closing.
 If for any reason the buyer chooses to terminate the contract within the option period, the option fee is forfeited, however, the earnest money will be refunded.

 You and your agent will review the inspection and determine what, if any, items need repair.
 Inspection reports may seem intimidating at first, but a good agent will help you determine what is significant and what is merely cosmetic.
 Please note that repairs are negotiable and need to be agreed upon by both buyer and seller.
 Additional documentation will be signed and executed if any agreements are made.

-After the option period, the lender required appraisal will be ordered on your behalf.
-The buyer is responsible for the cost – between $400-500 – which should be included in the loan estimate.
+After the option period, the lender-required appraisal will be ordered on your behalf.
+The buyer is responsible for the cost – $550 plus or minus – which should be included in the loan estimate.

 During this time, you will be in frequent contact with the lender.
 Providing all of the required documents as quickly as possible will keep the process moving forward smoothly.
 Files may flow back and forth several times – requiring additional information or detail – before the loan is considered to meet underwriting approval.